MAST Tutorial

 But let's get back to our own mission.
 We've looked at task_schedule(spawn_players), but there's another part of this line that's important.
 The line begins with await. await tells MAST to pause the current task (our mission) until the completion of the spawn_players task.
 Without using await, the new task would run concurrently with our mission's current task.
 We want to make sure that the player ships have spawned before we continue with our task, and await does this quite handily.

-5. MIssion Settings
+5. Mission Settings

 While we're on the topic of player ships, you may have noticed that Legendary Missions have various settings, including a setting for the number of player ships.
 You have probably wondered how you can add these settings to your mission.
 Let's dive in!